-51. Sub-rule (10) of rule 96 of the CGST Rules, restricted exporters from availing the facility of claiming refund of Integrated tax paid on exports in certain scenarios.
-It was intended that exporters availing benefit of certain notifications would not be eligible to avail the facility of such refund.
-However, representations were received requesting that exporters who have received capital goods under the Export Promotion Capital Goods Scheme (hereinafter referred to as "EPCG Scheme"), should be allowed to avail the facility of claiming refund of the Integrated tax paid on exports.
+Restrictions imposed by sub-rule (10) of rule 96 of the CGST Rules capital goods under the Export Promotion Capital Goods Scheme (hereinafter referred to as "EPCG Scheme"), should be allowed to avail the facility of claiming refund of the Integrated tax paid on exports.
 GST Council, in its 30th meeting held in New Delhi on 28th September, 2018, accorded approval to the proposal of suitably amending the said sub-rule along with sub-rule (4B) of rule 89 of the CGST Rules prospectively in order to enable such exporters to avail the said facility.
 Notification No. 54/2018 - Central Tax dated the 9th October, 2018 was issued to carry out the changes recommended by the GST Council.
-In addition, notification No. 39/2018-

-Central Tax dated 4th September, 2018 was rescinded vide notification No. 53/2018 - Central Tax dated the 9th October, 2018.
+In addition, notification No. 39/2018- Central Tax dated 4th September, 2018 was rescinded vide notification No. 53/2018 - Central Tax dated the 9th October, 2018.